 So how do you decide whether SaaS customer success is right for you or not?

 We recently conducted an insightful webinar on “How to start a career in Customer Success” with Maranda Ann Dziekonski, Vice President of Customer Success, Pared.
 She gave a crisp and to the point answer to the same question.

 Certain qualities can help you become a great Customer Success Manager.

 How do you know if you have those qualities or not?
 Well, here are a few things that you need to ask yourself and answer honestly before coming to a conclusion.

 Since you will be entering the “customer success” field, it’s a basic requirement that you should love interacting with your customers and help them to be successful.
 How else do you think will you become a rockstar CSM?

-To be a better CSM, you should understand how important customer success is and what role you play, along with why you are crucial in helping the customers achieve their goals.
+To be a better CSM, you should understand how important customer success is and what role you play.
+It is vital to know why you are crucial in helping the customers achieve their goals.
 For that, you need to be patient and be a good listener too.
 You need to understand what the customer is trying to say.

-You should also be able to explain to the customers on how to use the product in a better way or do something in a certain way so that it makes their lives better in the long term, though they might have to put in a little more effort.
+You should also be able to explain to the customers on how to use the product in a better way.
+Suggest something in a certain way so that it makes their lives better in the long term.

 2. Are you passionate about the product that you are supporting?